binduramella/binduramella/README.md

 🎓 Pursuing Bachelor's in Information Technology.
 💻 Passionate about Data Science, AI, Machine Learning, Python, and SQL.
-🌱 Currently enhancing skills in Data Scientist and Machine Learning.
+🌱 Currently enhancing skills in Data Science and Machine Learning.
 📈 Leveraging data science to craft insightful visualizations that transform complex datasets into actionable intelligence.

 ---

 ## 🛠 Tech Stack